Need to talk? Call 1800 882 436.

 What are risk factors for birth injury?

-If you suffer a birth injury, the cause was most likely something out of your control.
+If you have a physical birth injury, the cause was most likely out of your control.
 Different birth injuries have different risk factors.

-Some of the risk factors for birth injury include:
+Some of the risk factors for birth injury can include:

 Can birth injury be prevented?